sel4devkit/sel4devkit-manual/src/src/first_boot/bootloader.md

 7. The board is now ready to use the tftp server.
 The bootloader will try to boot using `sel4_image` stored in `/var/lib/tftpboot`.

 8. If an error occurs and U-Boot drops to a prompt, the image can still be booted using U-Boot commands.
-Using `bootp sel4_image` will load the file to a memory address (usually `40480000`), where it can then be booted using `bootelf 40480000`.
+Using `bootp sel4_image` will load the file to a memory address (usually `50000000`), where it can then be booted using `bootelf 50000000` for .elf files or `go 50000000` for .img files.
 This method can also be used to boot different images.
 By using `bootp`, any file contained within `/var/lib/tftpboot` can be loaded and then booted.

 ```
 u-boot=> bootp sel4_image